Raising venture capital: 7 ways to raise capital for your startup

 - Help you to prepare written documents, such as your business plan, pitch and term sheet.

-However, even if you do hire an advisor, don’t rely too much on having them do all of the heavy lifting.
+However, even if you do hire an advisor, don’t rely too much on having them do all the heavy lifting.
 It’s important that you understand the fundamentals of fundraising and develop the skills necessary to prepare for your pitch and appear confident and prepared in your pitch and ongoing negotiations.

 Plus, staying involved in the process also shows that you’re committed to your business’s success, something investors want to see in a founder.